timoh6/TCrypto/README.markdown

 TCrypto
 =======

-TCrypto is a simple PHP 5.3+ key-value storage library for use in storing data securely to a "storage backend".
+TCrypto is a simple and flexible PHP 5.3+ key-value storage library.
 By default, a cookie will be used as a storage backend.

+TCrypto has been designed from the ground up with security in mind.

-TCrypto can be used as a scalable "session handler", especially scalable, if cookies are used as a storage backend.
+TCrypto can be used as a scalable "session handler".
+Especially scalable, if cookies are used as a storage backend.
 This is a bit like Ruby on Rails sessions.

 TCrypto takes care of checking data integrity, encryption and